ATL Sample Files

 Having created the project files you can add an ATL object to implement the IXMLSpyPlugIn interface:

 These steps produce the skeleton code for the implementation of the IDE plug-in interface.
-Please see the following pages on how to modify the code and achieve some basic functionality.
+See the following pages for information about how to modify the code and specify some basic functionality.